-I first saw Sebastian Chan speak at Web Direction on 2007.
-He presented on social tagging (“folksonomy”) projects at the Powerhouse museum.
-The first of these projects was the digitisation of electronic fabric swatches.
-After that the entire collection was digitised and published available for public classification.
-I saw him present at Australian Infront where he gave an update on these projects.
+I first saw Sebastian Chan speak at Web Direction in 2007.
+He presented a social tagging project, known as folksonomy from the Powerhouse Museum.
+The first of these projects involved the digitisation of electronic fabric swatches.
+After that, the entire collection was digitised and not only published but open to public classification.
+Sebastian Chan gave an update on these projects at Australian Infront.

 When I first saw this case study presented in 2007 the stats amazed me: